ajwdewit/pcse/doc/reference_guide.rst

 can switch the active crop.

 The most basic use is to call YAMLCropDataProvider with no parameters.
-It will than pull the crop parameters from the github repository at https://github.com/ajwdewit/WOFOST_crop_parameters::
+It will then pull the crop parameters from the GitHub repository at https://github.com/ajwdewit/WOFOST_crop_parameters::

     >>> from pcse.fileinput import YAMLCropDataProvider